Key takeaways

 Kaush Amin, head of private market investments for U.S. Bank Asset Management Group

-“The primary issue is a mismatch in terms between the underlying loans and the redemption features of many of these funds,” says Kaush Amin, Head of Private Market Investments for U.S. Bank Asset Management Group.
+“The primary issue is a mismatch in terms between the underlying loans and the redemption features of many of these funds,” said Kaush Amin, Head of Private Market Investments for U.S. Bank Asset Management Group.
 “If there is an event that leads to many investors requesting redemptions, these structures have difficulty fulfilling these requests from their natural sources of liquidity.”
-Loan terms are most often 3–7 years, while investors can often seek redemptions quarterly.
+Loan terms are most often three to seven years, while investors can often seek redemptions quarterly.
 That timing gap becomes more visible when many investors request cash at the same time.

 What credit markets are signaling